jteijema/EU-Alternative/docs/source/index.rst

 The EU Alternative database
 ===========================

 Europe through the ages has been the epicenter of innovation.
-However, most big tech is located and developed based in the US or China, outside of the (much needed) European regulations.
+However, most big test tech is located and developed based in the US or China, outside of the (much needed) European regulations.